cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-bosh-overview.md

 * [Creating a Micro BOSH on AWS using BOSH stemcell](creating-a-micro-bosh-from-stemcell.md) (STILL WRITING)
 * Creating a single VM BOSH using chef recipes on vSphere (TODO merge pull request)
 * Creating a multi-VM BOSH using another BOSH (TODO)

+This tutorial is the preferred method for bootstrapping a Micro BOSH in a region where a public, pre-baked image is available.